apache/kudu/docs/design-docs/tablet-history-gc.md

 considered "ancient".
 Ancient data is made unavailable and removed from disk.
 The _ancient history mark_ is defined by a property called the "tablet history max age".
-This property is configured with a _gflag_ called `--tablet_history_default_max_age_sec`, which at the time of writing defaults to 15 minutes.
+This property is configured with a _gflag_ called `--tablet_history_max_age_sec`, which originally had the default setting of 900 (15 minutes).
+In Kudu 1.10.0, the default setting for the flag changed to 604800 (7 days) to accommodate for incremental backups running more frequently than once a week.
 In the future, we may allow this to be specified on a per-table basis.

 ## Consistency and read visibility